-It is important to understand that while angel groups are a viable funding option, these groups get tons of potential deals and are thus extremely selective.
-The better bet is often to network and otherwise find individual angel investors (typically business owners and retired industry executives) who know your business and have the capital to invest.
+It is essential to understand that while angel groups are a viable funding option, they get tons of potential deals and are thus highly selective.
+The better bet is often to network and, otherwise, find individual angel investors (typically business owners and retired industry executives) who know your business and have the capital to invest.

 How to Find Individual Angel Investors

 - Networking at events and through multiple degrees of separation.